Southern-Exposure-Seed-Exchange/southernexposure.com/client/README.md

 # Working with static page

 - Write the static page view in `Mock` module, and use it for local development
+- Update `staticPageView` to use one of the Mock view function, to test it
-- Convert elm view code to html (using chatgpt or other), then test the final result with the admin panel
+- When everything is ready, copy the html content from the browser and input it into the admin panel
-- Remove the mock code, use the generated html to update in the prod server
+- A list of generated html can be found in `client/src/Mock` which contain `home.html`.
+More will be added when other static pages are ready.

 ## Note: